seek-oss/docker-ecr-cache-buildkite-plugin/README.md

       - docker#v5.10.0
 ```

-This is useful when combined with ECR CVE scanning, as it prevents temporary branch images from accumulating in your repository while keeping primary branch images longer for fast deployments.
+**Note on branch image retention**: This plugin defaults to aggressive cleanup of branch images (1 day) to minimize security exposure from temporary images.
+This prevents branch images from accumulating and creating noise in vulnerability scans, while keeping primary branch images (like master) cached longer for faster deployments.
+Adjust `max-age-days-branch` if your team needs longer retention for branch images.

 ### Changing the name of exported variable